-After returning home, the applicant fills out claim form and send it together with its itemized bills for all medical expenses and/or invoices and receipts being claimed including the claimant's name, condition being treated (diagnosis), description of services, date of service(s) and the charge made for each service to AIU service center by post.
+1. After returning home, the applicant fills out claim form and send it together with its itemized bills for all medical expenses and/or invoices and receipts being claimed including the claimant's name, condition being treated (diagnosis), description of services, date of service(s) and the charge made for each service to Ji Service Desk by post.